 In the early days The Archie Foundation simply provided funding to support GCBN’s important work but as the relationship between the two organisations developed the opportunity for a more formal partnership was recognised and GCBN became part of the The Archie Foundation in 2019.

 Our reach has grown considerably in recent years – in just the last two years we have doubled the number of children and families supported in the Grampian region and have grown our team to ensure we can provide the services they need and deserve.

 We offer a wide range of services, which are carefully tailored to suit the individual needs of the child and their family.
-Every enquiry we receive is personally followed up by our highly experienced Bereavement Co-ordinator, Malcolm, who through an initial phone conversation assesses how best to support the child or young person.
+Every enquiry we receive is personally followed up by our highly experienced Bereavement Co-ordinators, who through an initial phone conversation assess how best to support the child or young person.
 This can include providing specialist books to help a child understand what the death of a loved one means and to understand their emotions.
 For some families this might be all the support they need but others may access many more of the services on offer.

 We recognise that every child is different, and we believe that with appropriate support, information and guidance all children and young people will manage their grief.